gw2scratch/arcdps-clears-guide/src/friends/how-to.md

 After selecting an API key in the management window, you can change the settings in the `Friends` tab in the right pane.
-There are two subtoken sharing settings:
+There are three subtoken sharing settings:
 - *Everyone* – anyone may request your clear data (everyone is your friend),
-- *Friends only* – only players you select get access to your clear data.
+- *Friends only* – only players you select get access to your clear data,

-You can configure the list of friends for the *Friends only* option after you select it.
-If you keep it empty, your clears will be private.
+- *Do not share* – nobody has access to your clear data.

 ## Reordering, hiding, and removing friends
 The `Friends` button in the `Friends` tab opens a list of friends, where you may: